twaslowski/telegram-mood-tracker/README.md

 <sup>2 This feature currently only works for mood and sleep.
 I haven't put too much time into visualization yet.
 If you have any `matplotlib` or `seaborn` experience and want to contribute, feel free to raise a PR.</sup>

+## Bot Commands

+The bot currently supports the following commands:

+- `/start`: This is the conversation start with the bot.
+It will initialise your user data in the database
+- from the configuration loaded from the `config.yaml` at application start.

+`/record`: This command will prompt you to record your mood.
+It iterates through your metrics and asks you to provide values for each of them.
+Note that while creating a record, they are held in an `ExpiringDict` until they are completed; they expire after 300 seconds by default.
+Upon completion, a `record` is stored in the database.

+`/baseline`: If you have provided baselines for all your metrics in the configuration (for more details, check the [configuration section](#specifying-metrics)), you can use this command to create a record with your baseline metrics.
+This is useful if you are relatively stable and don't want to click through the entire record process every day.

+`auto_baseline`: This command enables automatically creating baseline records for you if you have not recorded your mood by a specific time.
+You can configure this feature in the [configuration section](#specifying-metrics) and toggle it via this command.

+`/graph`: Plot selected metrics over time.

 # Running

 ## Quickstart